 Serious crimes, such as murder, may attract the death penalty.

 Australians who might engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
-See also Entry and Exit Requirements.
+See also the Entry and exit section.